Abramowitz Crew - Mission #222 - April 9, 1945

 2Lt Joseph E. Szalanski was assigned to the 755th Squadron as the co-pilot on 2Lt Robert C. Hadden’s crew on September 15, 1944.
 Hadden’s crew began their combat tour on October 5th and were transferred to the 753rd Squadron on October 23rd.
 Hadden completed his missions on April 7, 1945.
 Szalanski was on his 34th mission on April 9th.

 1Lt John S. Holodak had been with the group prior to October 1944.
-Records do not show the date he was assigned or with which crew he was on.
-He went on Rest Home Leave on October 12th 1944 and was then transferred from the 755th Squadron to the 753rd with 2Lt Searcy Glass’ crew.
+Records do not show the date he was assigned or which crew he was on.
+It is possible that he was assigned with the 1Lt Samuel T. Gibson crew in May 1944, as he is shown flying with them on their first mission on May 28th.
+When they were lost on July 11th, they were flying without a navigator.
+Heolodak went on Rest Home Leave on October 12th 1944 and was then transferred from the 755th Squadron to the 753rd with 2Lt Searcy Glass’ crew.
 Exactly one month before being shot down, on March 9, 1944, Holodak flew as navigator with 1Lt Kendrick Ferriell.
 The ship was Final Approach on her 100th mission.

 Three of the crew came from 1Lt Paul M. Craven’s crew.
 T/Sgt John Barrillaro, flight engineer, S/Sgt Walter H. Freeman, gunner, and S/Sgt Jack H. Zimpleman, gunner, were all assigned on September 21, 1944.
 Craven completed his missions on April 5th.